Guild of One-Name Studies

 Contact: Dr Martin Knightley

 I registered the Knightley Name for a One Name Study in April 2017.
 Most of my data to date has encompassed English holders of the name.
-At the moment I have about twenty eight constructed Family Trees which vary from three hundred and eighty Knightleys to just three.
+At the moment I have about 31 English constructed Family Trees, 8 Irish Trees and 7 USA trees which vary from three hundred and eighty Knightleys to just three.

 I look forward to hearing from anyone of this name wherever they may live.
 I am aware many of the name who travelled to America did so from Ireland in the nineteenth century.

 Knightley, Knightly are the two most common, Knightlie, Knightle, Knyghtlye, Nightlie are also found in earlier records.
 There seems to be a preponderance of Knightleys in Engand and Wales and of Knightlys in Ireland and USA.